ocef/learning/selenium/selenium.md

 ## Drive Selenium with NodeJS

+**Drive Chrome Browser**

-The following steps will get you set up for programming to drive a browser under Windows:
+The following steps will get you set up for programming to drive a Chrome browser under Windows:

 * Install NodeJS (and npm of course)